google/WebFundamentals/src/site/getting-started/multi-screen/content.markdown

 ## Add Content

 The basic structure of the site is complete and we know what sections we need, what content we will display and where it will be positioned in the overall information architecture we can now start to build out the site.

 {% include modules/remember.liquid title="Note" list=page.notes.styling %}

-### Add the Headline
+### Create the headline and form

 The headline is the first section that a user will see when they land on the page.
 We need to create a concise introduction and a place holder for a form that we will complete later.

 {% include_code _code/addcontent.html headline %}

-[TODO: Add Image]

-### Add the Video and Information section

-The Video and Information section of content will contain a little more depth.
-It will have a bulleted list of features of our products and will also contain a video placeholder that will show our product working for the user.

-{% include_code _code/addcontent.html section1 %}

-[TODO: Add Image]

-### Add the Images Section

-The Images section is a collection of images that we will use that demonstrate four different scenarios where our product can be used.

-{% include_code _code/addcontent.html section2 %}

-[TODO: Add Image]

-### Add the Tabulated Data Section

-The final section is a simple table that is used to show specific product stats about the product.

-{% include_code _code/addcontent.html section3 %}

-[TODO: Add Image]

-### Add Footer

-Most sites need a footer to display content such as Terms and Conditions, disclaimers and other content that is not meant to be in the main navigation.

-{% include_code _code/addcontent.html footer %}

-[TODO: Add Image]

-{% link_sample _code/content-with-styles.html %} See example {% endlink_sample %}

-## Create a great form

 We are creating a product landing page so it makes sense to be able to let the user pass us some of their details so that they can register interest.